1. What is a heat pump and how does it work?

 7. What should I take into account during installation?

-• Outdoor Unit Location: Ensure the outdoor unit is not placed near bedrooms or other noise-sensitive areas to minimize nuisance.
+- Outdoor Unit Location: Ensure the outdoor unit is not placed near bedrooms or other noise-sensitive areas to minimize disruption.

-• Professional installation: It is crucial to choose a certified installer to ensure that the heat pump is installed correctly and efficiently
+- Professional installation: It is crucial to choose a certified installer to ensure the heat pump is installed correctly and efficiently.

 8. What are the different types of heat pumps?

-There are different types of heat pumps, depending on the source of the heat:
+There are different types of heat pumps, depending on the heat source:

-• Air-to-water heat pumps : These extract heat from the outside air and transfer it to the water circulating through your heating system.
-They are relatively easy to install and suitable for most homes, but their efficiency can decrease in very low outside temperatures.
+- Air-to-water heat pumps : These extract heat from the outside air and transfer it to the water circulating through your heating system.
+They are relatively easy to install and suitable for most homes, but their efficiency can decrease at very low outdoor temperatures.

-• Air-to-air heat pumps : These heat pumps heat the air in a room and are ideal for homes that do not have a central heating system.
-They can also be used for cooling in the summer.
+- Air-to-air heat pumps : These heat pumps heat the air in a room and are ideal for homes without a central heating system.
+They can also be used for summer cooling.

-• Water-to-water heat pumps : These extract heat from a nearby water source, such as a lake or river.
-They are very efficient, but the availability of a suitable water source is necessary.
+- Water-to-water heat pumps : These extract heat from a nearby water source, such as a lake or river.
+They are very efficient, but the availability of a suitable water source is essential.

 9. How much energy do you save with a heat pump?